ASTM E303 Slip Resistance Test Safety Criteria

 One number missing from these recommendations is for bathtubs and showers in the home and in hotels.
 These are high-risk areas where a fall can lead to the head colliding with a faucet or the side of the tub, or a person falling through a glass enclosure.
 So many serious injuries and deaths are recorded annually from tub and shower slip accidents that it’s easy to see why we recommend that the flooring in these high-risk areas have a low slip potential, or a minimum PTV of 36.

-From the Transport and Road Research Laboratory in the United Kingdom, we get these recommendations for various roadway situations (click on the photos to open them up in a bigger format).
-The recommended safety criteria and interpretations of results for ASTM E303 road testing shown below are in DCOF, as opposed to pendulum test values (PTV).
-The next section will have PTV to DCOF conversions, for reference.
-These values were first published in 1970.
+From the Transport and Road Research Laboratory in the United Kingdom, we get the recommendations below for various roadway situations (click on the photo to open it up in a bigger format).

 Converting PTV (Pendulum Test Value) to DCOF (Dynamic Coefficient of Friction)

-For reference, here are some conversions of PTV to DCOF.
+For reference, here is a list of conversion of PTV to DCOF values.
 It should be noted that DCOF numbers generated by the pendulum test do not in any way correspond to a safety criterion from another test method.
 Using the BOT-3000E and ANSI A326.3, the safety criterion is generally a DCOF of 0.42 for indoor, level floors.
-For the now-withdrawn ASTM C1028, people mistakenly believed that the “safety criterion” was 0.60 SCOF.
+That incredibly low minimum helps tile salespeople sell slippery tile to unsuspecting consumers.
+For the now-withdrawn ASTM C1028, people mistakenly believed that the safety criterion was an SCOF of 0.60 for level floors.
 In fact, that was never actually the case.
 Numbers obtained from one test method cannot be converted into becoming relevant for another test method, especially when one test is an SCOF (static coefficient of friction) test and the other is a DCOF (dynamic coefficient of friction) test.
-Don’t be fooled by “experts” who pretend there is a “universal slip resistance test number (or slip index) that is considered safe.”
+Don’t be fooled by “experts” who pretend there is a “universal slip resistance test number” (or slip index) that is considered safe.
 That’s either a lie, or a profound misunderstanding of how science works.

-Each test method will have its own safety criterion (hopefully different criteria for different situations, as pool decks should have more slip resistance than hotel lobbies) based on slip and fall research, and there is no “golden number” that applies to each test.
+Each test method will have its own safety criterion (hopefully a different criteria for different situations, as pool decks should probably have more slip resistance than hotel lobbies) based on real-world international slip and fall research, and there is no “golden number” that applies to each type of test method.
 If someone says that, you can safely disregard everything else they say.
-Here you can find a more complete list of conversion of PTV to DCOF.

 Need floor friction testing on your flooring?